 - Complete travel coordination for the return journey

-The decision to pursue evidence-based treatment over folk remedies requires courage to face uncomfortable realities about cancer and medical intervention.
-However, the statistical outcomes speak clearly: conventional medicine offers the only proven path to recovery or meaningful life extension.
+Choosing evidence-based treatment over folk remedies requires rejection of uncomfortable realities.
+Cancer is not gentle.
+Time is not neutral.
+And statistical outcomes speak without ambiguity – conventional oncology offers the only demonstrated route to recovery or meaningful life extension.

 Choose treatment abroad and you will for sure get the best results!